 And because your virtual security guard is not on the premises, you won’t run the risk of an employee or contractor having a physical encounter with a criminal.
 This safer alternative reduces the risk of liability in case someone was harmed on your premises.

-Pro-Vigil is the Un-disputable Leader in Virtual Security
+Pro-Vigil and Virtual Security